 45:43 Next week

-Chris Noble is General Manager of World Nomads.
-Chris’ favorite travel quote is “There’s only four ways to get unraveled; One is to sleep and the other is travel" - Jim Morrison.
-And while he might be the boss, you’ll never catch him in a suit or reading a gossip mag.
-Read more about Chris in this interview where you will also learn more about the World Nomads brand.
+Chris Noble is the former General Manager of World Nomads.
+Chris’ favorite travel quote is “There are only four ways to get unraveled; One is to sleep and the other is travel" - Jim Morrison.

 Claire Sturzaker runs a blog Tales of a Backpacker and has published her own backpacking guide to Mexico.
 She has a bunch of other articles about Mexico & Mexico City too, including the best things to do and the Mexican guide to Lucha Libre.